idaholab/virtual_test_bed/doc/content/template.md

 ```

+This will appear on the page as:

 description part A [!citep](Hu2017), description part B [!citep](novak_2021c), description part C [!citep](Fang2021)

-#### Other key model details to provide in the high-level summary
+### Other key model details to provide in the high-level summary style=font-size:125%

-- MOOSE Based Applications Used: Griffin, Heat Conduction, Cardinal, etc. (Please click here to see the checklist, this can be used for Guillaume to categorize/sort)
+- MOOSE Based Applications Used: Griffin, Heat Conduction, Cardinal, etc. (Please click here to see the checklist, this can be used for the VTB team to categorize/sort the model)

-- Type of simulation (e.g., 3D core multiphysics (neutronics-TH) transient, 1D system steady-state)
+- Type of simulation: e.g., 3D core multiphysics (neutronics-TH) transient, 1D system steady-state

+- Non-MOOSE Based NEAMS Code Used: MC2-3, Nek5000/RS, etc.

-- External Code (non-MOOSE based) used: MC2-3, Cubit, etc.
+- External Code (non-NEAMS based) Used: Cubit, OpenFOAM, etc.

 - Reactor Category(s): e.g., Liquid Metal Cooled Fast Reactor